ZERO

 - 2.PAYLOAD SECTION

-- 3.SECOND STAGE TANK
+- 3.SECOND STAGE TANKS

 - 4.SECOND STAGE ENGINE

-- 5.FIRST STAGE TANK
+- 5.FIRST STAGE TANKS

-- 6.FIRST STAGE ENGINE
+- 6.FIRST STAGE ENGINES

 - 7.ATTITUDE CONTROL SYSTEM